freenas/freenas-docs/userguide/jails.rst

 :command:`iocage` has several options to help users:

 * There is built-in help displayed by entering :samp:`iocage --help | less`.
-Each subcommand also has help, displayed by giving the subcommand name followed by the :literal:`--help` flag.
+Each subcommand also has help.
+  Display them by giving the subcommand name followed by the :literal:`--help` flag.
 For example, help for the :command:`activate` subcommand displays with :samp:`iocage activate --help`.